peek/peek-mysql2/README.md

-# Glimpse::Mysql2
+# Peek::Mysql2

-Provide a glimpse into the MySQL queries made during your application's requests.
+Take a peek into the MySQL queries made during your application's requests.

-Things this glimpse view provides:
+Things this peek view provides:

 - Total number of MySQL queries called during the request
 - The duration of the queries made during the request